10 Home Remedies to Get Rid of Lice Permanently at Home

 We all remember the time in our childhood when we would come back from school with a head full of lice and get non-stop scolding from our Moms!
 Well, gone are those days but it will take a long time for lice to get removed from the face of Earth!

-Pediculus humanus capitis or Lice is a tiny parasitic insect which lives on our scalp/ body and feeds on our blood for survival.
+Pediculus humanus capitis or Lice is a tiny parasitic insect that lives on our scalp/ body and feeds on our blood for survival.
 It is usually transferred from one person to another because of close contact.
-It can range from a length of 0.25 cm – 0.30 cm.
+It can range from a length of 0.25 cm to 0.30 cm.

 Types of Lice: